rodmachen/rodmachen.com/app/_posts/writing/2014-04-12-get-ready-california-mad-men-preview.md

 Head writer **Matthew Weiner** wasn&#8217;t done with us, however.
 Don was called in for a not-quite-firing.
 After a passionate, personal, and perplexing pitch to Hershey&#8217;s, he was asked to take some time off.
 No, he was *told* to take some time off.
 Indefinitely.

 Then what do we have to look forward to in this final season?
-We know that in the mold of *Breaking Bad*, AMC will split this final season into two parts with seven episodes over the next couple of months and another seven a year from now. *Mad Men* is arguably the best show in all of television at the moment; hard to blame those execs for milking this ending for all its worth.
+We know that in the mold of Breaking Bad, AMC will split this final season into two parts with seven episodes over the next couple of months and another seven a year from now. *Mad Men* is arguably the best show in all of television at the moment; hard to blame those execs for milking this ending for all its worth.

 Two of the most prominent characters appear to be set for big changes.
 Peggy will take over for Don and assume the position she has been groomed for since the beginning.
 She&#8217;ll do so without her star-crossed lover Chaough or her mentor Draper.
 With the seventies on the horizon, this woman just might gain some liberation after all.
 She’s already got the smart pant suits.